hmrc/disa-returns/resources/public/api/conf/common/overview.md

 Use this API to submit monthly reports of current-year ISA subscription data.

+During the Alpha phase, only the API schema is available for evaluation and planning purposes.
+The sandbox environment and executable endpoints are not yet available.

 Before you can use the API, you must be approved by HMRC as an ISA manager.
 In future, enrolment for digital ISA reporting will also be required.

 The API supports digital ISA reporting by enabling secure, standardised and frequent digital reporting.
 This helps HMRC detect errors quickly and improve oversight during the tax year.